Who Refers Patients?

 - A program brochure.

 The coordinator should correspond with the referral source, the patient’s general practitioner and other relevant health providers.
-Correspondence may include an initial assessment letter and / or a final assessment letter, which summarise the results of assessments made before and after the program, respectively.
+Correspondence should include an initial assessment letter and a final assessment letter, which summarise the results of assessments made before and after the program, respectively.